 If a command is specified and is permitted by the security policy, the fully-qualified path to the command is displayed along with any command line arguments.
-If command is specified but not allowed, sudo will exit with a status value of 1.
+If a command is specified but not allowed by the policy, sudo will exit with a status value of 1.